 For convenience, we shall restrict ourselves in the following to the Lie 3-algebra $\widehat{\astring}_{\rm sk}(n)$ that we constructed in section~\ref{ssec:twist} and which underlies our self-dual string equations; a categorically equivalent treatment of the loop space models should exist.

-To formulate the action of the (2,0)-theory, we require the appropriate notion of an inner product, which is given by a cyclic structure on our gauge $L_\infty$-algebra.
+To formulate an action, we require the appropriate notion of an inner product, which is given by a cyclic structure on our gauge $L_\infty$-algebra.
 The Lie 3-algebra $\widehat{\astring}_{\rm sk}(n)$, however, does not carry such a structure.
 Therefore, we first need to minimally extend $\widehat{\astring}_{\rm sk}(n)$ to a Lie 3-algebra $\widehat{\astring}_\omega(n)$ with cyclic structure.
 It turns out that this minimal extension encodes in fact a $(1,0)$ gauge structure in the sense of~\cite{Palmer:2013pka}.
-That is, it is a suitable gauge structure for the $\CN=(1,0)$ superconformal field theory in six dimension with action that was proposed in~\cite{Samtleben:2011fj}.
+That is, it is a suitable gauge structure for the $\CN=(1,0)$ superconformal field theory in six dimensions with action that was proposed in~\cite{Samtleben:2011fj}.
 This result is an extension of the observation made in~\cite{Palmer:2013pka} that the string Lie 2-algebra is a $(1,0)$ gauge structure.